Karaage-Cluster/karaage-srs/docs/overall.rst

 Karaage is aimed at different sets of target users:

-*   *administrators*: Should have a basic understanding of the installation, datastores used, and what uses these data stores.
+*   *administrators*: Should have a basic understanding of the installation, data stores used, and what uses these data stores.
 Should understand the terms used in the :doc:`glossary`.

 *   *end users*: Should have a basic understanding of what a Unix account is.
 In